Aldaviva/Gandi/Readme.md

 DnsRecord txtRecord = new(RecordType.TXT, "_acme-challenge.west", DnsRecord.MinTimeToLive, dnsChallengeValue);
 await liveDns.Set(txtRecord);

-// Repeatedly ask certificate authority to validate the challenge until its status is valid
+// Ask certificate authority to validate the challenge, and repeat this validation request if it fails until its status is valid

 await liveDns.Delete(txtRecord);

-// Generate a private key and certificate signing request, then request a certificate chain from the CA
+// Generate a private key and certificate signing request, request a certificate chain from the CA, then persist and use the certificate chain in your TLS server
 ```